 When weak acid is partially dissociated to H3O+ ion and respective anion and formed anion is not stable in the water, that acid is called as a weak acid.
 That anion has the capability of reacting with a H2O molecule and obtain a proton from H2O molecule.
 Nitrous acid, acetic acid, formic acid are several examples for weak acids and we will teach you how to calculate pH of these weak acidic solutions in series of tutorials.

-H3O+ concentration is very low when it compares with weak acid concentration.
-As an example, if weak acid concentration is 0.1 mol dm-3, H3O+ concentration may be 0.0001 mol dm-3. pH of that solution is 4.
+H3O+ concentration is very low when it compares with undissociated weak acid concentration.
+As an example, if weak acid concentration is 0.1 mol dm-3, H3O+ concentration may be 0.0001 mol dm-3. pH of that aqueous solution is 4.

-If there are two separate aqueous solutions, one is a weak acid and other one is a strong acid and both of their concentration are same, pH of weak acid is higher than strong acid.
+If there are two separate aqueous solutions, one is a weak acid and other one is a strong acid and both of their concentration are same, pH of weak acid is higher than the strong acid.

 Ka depends on the acid and the temperature.
 When concentrations are taken in mol dm-3 units, Ka also has the mol dm-3 units.